layonluciano/nfc-com/README.md

 # nfc-com
-Java API used to communicate with Mifare 1K Classic NFC tags.
+Java API used to communicate with Mifare 1K Classic NFC tags using the ACR122U NFC reader.

 ## Run the following commands to add project dependencies: